Obaitan/hangman-game/README.md

 # hangman-game
-Python text-based adaptation of the game Hangman
+Python console-based adaptation of the game Hangman